eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create_participant_by_ref(uint32_t client_key, uint16_t participant_id, int16_t domain_id, const char* ref, uint8_t flag, OpResult& op_result);

-Creates a DDS participant for a certain client, given a reference to its description hosted in a certain XML descriptor file.
+This function creates a DDS participant for a given *Client*, given a reference to its description hosted in a certain XML descriptor file.

 The references file must have been previously loaded by the agent.